Roofing Materials and Their Uses

 Your roof is one of the hardest-working parts of your house.
 It defends against rain, snow, wind, heat, and cold.

 There are 64 practical types of roofs in use.
 Often roofs need significant intervention such as the church medieval roof mentioned above which showed extensive rafter deflection requiring a lot of re-raftering.
-Contact Canton Roofing now!

 Shingles are the most recognizable part of your roof.
 These decorative and sturdy shelters protect the plywood or vapor barrier beneath them from weather conditions like rain, wind and snow.
 They also improve your home’s curb appeal and give you more confidence in your living space.